 We are going to explore these top 7 low vision aids for seniors we recommend the most and we've seen have the biggest impact!
 But the range of aids for visually impaired seniors is vast, and varies depending on the individual's visual symptoms and desired daily activities.
 So we highly recommend you drill down to the low vision aid that'll be helpful to your specific concerns by using our free On Demand Assessment.
 Answer just a few questions and the results provided will be determined by our clinical expertise.
 Let's dig in!

-Task lighting makes it easier to read small print or work on a computer screen by providing bright lighting directly onto the text or object of focus.
+Makes it easier to read small print or work on a computer screen by providing bright lighting directly onto the text or object of focus.
 Light is usually helpful for most low vision diagnoses, but not just anywhere.
 When you point the light right towards what's being looked at - instead of at the eyes, it cuts down on glare and improves contrast.
-So grab a desk lamp and point it at the keyboard or the knitting directly and don't let it shine right in the eyes.
+So grab a desk lamp and point it at the keyboard or the knitting directly and don't let it shine right in the eyes. -

-Desktop digital magnifiers provide a high level of magnification, plus multiple contrast options so that anything you can fit under it is easier to see.
+Provide a high level of magnification, plus multiple contrast options so that anything you can fit under it is easier to see.
 They range in magnification from 2x to 22x and the large screen size means you still get to see more of the words for context while being zoomed in at a large size.
 We love for these to sit on a kitchen table or somewhere in the living space, so it's just as easy to sit to read the newspaper as it is to put a canned good under it.

 Overall, there's no one-size-fits-all solution to aid visually impaired seniors— each person's needs will be different based on their level of visual impairment and lifestyle requirements.
 Caregivers should explore all options available to find the best solution for their loved one's specific needs and situation.
 But don't feel overwhelmed.
 We're here to help you!
 Use our free On Demand Assessment to find solutions or connect with us for a virtual visit so one of our occupational therapists can guide you to solutions tailored to the person's needs.